-As required, in the following section we disclose the amount that would have been earned by our named executive officers due to the vesting of our performance unit assuming a change of control on December 31, 2008.
-As we have elsewhere disclosed, in February 2009 our Compensation Committee reviewed Hub Group's combined operating income for the three year performance period and decided to exercise its downward discretion so that no restricted stock was issued under this long-term incentive program.
+As required, in the following section we disclose the amount that would have been earned by our named executive officers due to the vesting of our performance units assuming a change of control on December 31, 2009.

 David P. Yeager, Chairman and CEO